BlackFuffey/Polymerizer/README.md

 npm install
 npm run build-ts
 ```
-You can find the entry script in bin/polyc \
+You can find the launch script in bin/polyc \
 To make polyc globally accessible, run
 ```
 sudo npm link